agoric-labs/dapp-evm/docs/remote-account-architecture.md

 ## 1. Agoric Chain

-### GMP Contract
+### Axelar GMP(General Message Passing) Contract

-The **GMP (General Message Passing) Contract** handles message passing between a user's local Agoric account and a remote account on Ethereum.
+The **Axelar GMP Contract** handles message passing between a user's local Agoric account and a remote account on Ethereum.
 It orchestrates the remote account lifecycle and interactions, and comprises two subcomponents:

 #### `createLCAAccount`

-This is the only public method of the GMP contract.
+This is the only public method of the Axelar GMP contract.
 When triggered, it performs the following:

 - Creates a new `EVMAccountKit` object that manages the remote Ethereum account.
 - Sends a message to the **Factory Contract** on Ethereum to create a new remote account.